 Overall, there were good measures in effect to control the risk of infection in the centre, both on an ongoing basis and in relation to COVID-19.
-However, some areas required improvement.
+The inspector found that overall the person in charge and staff team maintained and ensured that the centre was clean and monitored effectively regardless of the outstanding maintenance work required.
+However, some areas required improvement in three apartments.
 Repairs and maintenance were required in minor areas to ensure the effective cleaning of all surfaces and to enhance the overall quality of infection control.
+At the time of inspection there was no clear, time-bound plan in place to address the renovations required.